 If you will need to adjust the menu during your activity's use (e.g., disable a now-invalid menu choice), just hold onto the Menu instance you receive in onCreateOptionsMenu().
-Note, however, that onCreateOptionsMenu() will be called each and every time the user presses the Menu button.
+Or, implement onPrepareOptionsMenu(), which is called just before displaying the menu each time it is requested.